tanvirIqbal/building-a-ci-cd-pipeline/README.md

 # Introduction
 This is my submission for the 'Building a CI/CD Pipeline' project as part of the 'Cloud DevOps using Microsoft Azure' nanodegree program from [Udacity](https://udacity.com).

+In this project, we will build a Github repository from scratch and create a scaffolding that will assist you in performing both Continuous Integration and Continuous Delivery.
+We'll use Github Actions along with a ```Makefile```, ```requirements.txt``` and application code to perform an initial lint, test, and install cycle.
+Next, we'll integrate this project with Azure Pipelines to enable Continuous Delivery to Azure App Service.

 This project contains a python application that is designed to predict housing prices in Boston (the app is not developed by me).

 # Project Plan